LiCao-Li/time-series-sales-prediction/README.md

 Time Series Sales Prediction

-This repository contains the code using NMF for a time series forecasting project aimed at predicting total sales for each of 935 individual stores for 4 weeks ahead.
+This repository contains the code for a time series forecasting project aimed at predicting total sales for each of 935 individual stores for 4 weeks ahead.
 The project utilizes various models and techniques, including auto-ARIMA, ARFIMA, and hierarchical clustering approaches, to forecast sales and compare model performance using sMAPE loss.

 Models and Techniques Used
 1. Auto-ARIMA with Singular Value Decomposition (SVD)